You are currently viewing Raw Diet for Puppies: The Ultimate Beginner’s Guide (Vet-Approved Meal Plans)

 preparing-raw-meals-for-puppies

 When starting a raw diet for puppies guide, knowing common mistakes is key.
-One big issue is nutritional imbalances, which can happen if the diet isn’t balanced23.
-A good raw diet should have about 70% muscle meat and bones, 15% organ meats, and 15% veggies, fruits, oils, and supplements23.
+One big issue is nutritional imbalances, which can happen if the diet isn’t balanced.
+A good raw diet should have about 70% muscle meat and bones, 15% organ meats, and 15% veggies, fruits, oils, and supplements.

 Another mistake is bacterial contamination.
-This can be avoided by following food safety rules, like washing hands and cleaning surfaces23.
-It’s also important to slowly introduce new foods, even for adult pets, to watch for any digestive issues24.
+This can be avoided by following food safety rules, like washing hands and cleaning surfaces.
+It’s also important to slowly introduce new foods, even for adult pets, to watch for any digestive issues.

 Some common errors in raw feeding puppies include: